gbmhunter/blog/content/electronics/components/transistors/bipolar-junction-transistors-bjts.md

 As a general rule, NPN transistors are useful for connecting things to ground.
 PNP transistors are useful for connecting things to your power rail.

-NPN's require a small positive base-emitter voltage to create a current which flows into the base.
+NPNs require a small positive base-emitter voltage to create a current which flows into the base.
 This current, multiplied by the gain of the transistor, determines the collector-to-emitter current (well, to be technically correct, the _maximum_ collector current).
 Because of this, a NPN transistor will only conduct when both the base and collector have a higher voltage than the emitter.

 A PNP transistor will only conduct when both the base and collector have a negative voltage w.r.t the emitter.